conlinm/writings/AUA_data_grant_LOI.md

 c.
 Approach: What overall strategy and methodology will you use to accomplish your aims?
 What data sets do you plan to use?
 d.
 Funding requested: What do you estimate it will cost to carry out the project (must not exceed $25,000)?

-Principal investigator:
-Michael Conlin
-Professor, Urology
-Oregon Health & Science University, VA Portland Health Care System Portland, Oregon
-U.S.A.
-M.D., M.C.R.
-AUA ID: 00322289
-Mobile phone: 503-805-2026
-Fax: 503-346-1501
-Email: conlinm@ohsu.edu

-We propose a study to determine the effect of extent of lymph node dissection at the time of radical prostatectomy on the detection of lymph node involvement with prostate cancer.
-We wish to investigate the effect of detection of lymph node involvement with prostate cancer in men being treated for prostate cancer.
-Specifically, we will determine the effect of the extent of lymph node dissection on our ability to detect lymph node involvement.
-How many men with lymph node involvement are missed and what are the survival implications of this missed opportunity.
-Aims:
-1. Determine the differences in the extent of lymph node dissection in men undergoing radical prostatectomy in the United States.
-2. Determine factors that may influence extent of lymph node dissection, such as preoperative prostate cancer stage and grade, patient demographics, and comorbidities.
-3. Determine the effects of extent of pelvic lymph node dissection on overall and cancer-specific survival
-4. Compare these data across NCDB and SEER data

 Note: discussion with Kopp